rusefi/rusefi_documentation/FAQ-Basic-Wiring-and-Connections.md

 ### Main Relay support

 Most hardware variants are set up to provide control over a main relay or auto-shutdown relay.
-The rusEFI ECU has a permanent connection to the battery.
-The primary power for the ECU is supplied by a relay that is energized under the control of the ECU.
-The permanent battery connection supplied to the ECU is used for memory retention (hardware specific?) and to provide enough energy to turn on the ASD/Main relay to provide power to the rest of the system.
+The rusEFI ECU typically has two power feeds.
+Key-on power is supplied to the ECU in order to power the CPU and logic core of the ECU.
+High side drivers, H Bridges and other power switches are then powered by a "main relay" that is energized under the control of the ECU.
+Battery / continuous power is not required for setting retention.

 ## Specific Function Inputs